-Our Advisor Relationships
+Advisor Relationships

 Our business is dedicated exclusively to our advisors; we are not a market-maker nor do we offer investment banking or underwriting services.
-We offer no proprietary products of our own.
-Because we do not offer proprietary products, we enable the independent financial advisors, banks and credit unions that we support to offer their clients lower-conflict advice.
+We offer no proprietary products of our own, and, as a result, we enable the independent financial advisors and financial institutions that we support to offer their clients lower-conflict advice.

 We work alongside advisors to navigate complex market and regulatory environments and strive to empower them to create the best outcomes for investors.
 In addition, we make meaningful investments in technology and services to support the growth, productivity and efficiency of advisors across a broad spectrum of business models as their practices evolve.
-Our advisors are a community of diverse, entrepreneurial financial services professionals.
-They build long-term relationships with their clients in communities across the United States by guiding them through the complexities of investment decisions, retirement solutions, financial planning and wealth management.
+Our advisors are a community of diverse, entrepreneurial financial services professionals who support approximately 7.2 million client accounts.
+They build long-term relationships with their clients in communities across the United States by guiding them through the complexities of investment decisions, retirement solutions, financial planning, and wealth management.

-Our advisors support approximately 6.0 million client accounts.
 Our services are designed to support the evolution of our advisors' businesses over time and to adapt as our advisors' needs change.

 We believe we offer a compelling economic value proposition to independent advisors, which is a key factor in our ability to attract and retain advisors and their practices.
-The independent channels pay advisors a greater share of advisory fees and brokerage commissions than the captive channels - generally 80-90% compared to 30-50%.
+The independent channels pay advisors a greater share of advisory fees and brokerage commissions than the captive channels - generally 80-100% compared to 30-50% for captive channels.
+Our independent financial advisors are business owners who, unlike their captive counterparts, also have the opportunity to build equity in their own businesses.
 Furthermore, we believe that our technology and service platforms enable our advisors to operate their practices with a greater focus on serving investors at a lower cost than other independent advisors.
-Finally, as business owners, our independent financial advisors, unlike captive advisors, also have the opportunity to build equity in their own businesses.

-Our approximately 17,300 advisors average about 20 years in the industry, which generally allows us to focus on supporting and enhancing our advisors' businesses without needing to provide basic training or subsidizing advisors who are new to the industry.
-Our flexible business platform allows our advisors to choose the most appropriate business model to support their clients, whether they conduct brokerage business, offer brokerage and fee-based services on our corporate RIA platform or provide fee-based services through their own RIA practices.
+We serve nearly 20,000 advisors that average over 20 years in the industry, which generally allows us to focus on supporting and enhancing our advisors' businesses without needing to provide basic training or subsidizing advisors who are new to the industry.
+Our flexible business platform allows our advisors to choose the most appropriate business model to support their clients whether they conduct brokerage business, offer brokerage and fee-based services on our corporate RIA platform, or provide fee-based services through their own RIA practices.

-The majority of our advisors are independent contractors who are primarily located in rural and suburban areas and, as such, are viewed as local providers of independent advice.
-Many of our advisors operate under their own business name, and we may assist these advisors with their own branding, marketing and promotion and regulatory review.
-We also support advisors who are our employees through our independent employee advisor affiliation model, which we introduced in 2020.
+The majority of our advisors are independent practitioners who are primarily located in rural and suburban areas and, as such, are viewed as local providers of independent advice.
+Many of our advisors operate under their own business name, and we may assist these advisors with their branding, marketing and promotion and regulatory review.
+We also support advisors who are our employees through our independent employee advisor affiliation model.